davinaleong/proj-express-auth0/README.md

-# proj-express-auth0
-A simple Express API with PassportJS and Auth0
+# Express, Passport and Auth0 API

+This project is my take on building an ExpressJS server with authentication via PassportJS and Auth0.

+Demo link is coming soon.